Regenexx Non-Surgical Alternative to ACL Tear Surgery

 Can an ACL grow back on its own without surgery?
 You may have heard that it cannot, since that particular myth has been around since as far back as the 1930’s.
 The idea at the time was that a completely torn ligament was unable to heal itself on its own.
 A half-century later, in the 1980’s, there were two separate attempts to sew torn ends of ligaments back arthroscopically; most of these attempts failed.
 But finally in 2012, a research paper was published that examined patients with complete ACL tears, who also had delayed surgery and instead gone in for follow-up MRIs.
 Researchers concluded, after monitoring these patients, that there were, in fact, some complete tears that did heal successfully on their own.

-#4: Surgery is not the only option for healing and treatment of your ACL tear.
+#4: Surgery is not the only option.

 It is not uncommon that patients with ACL tears are told that invasive ACL surgery is the only option to fix the injury.
 But getting your ACL permanently replaced alters the overall mechanics of your knee joints.
 The primary reason that surgery is so often recommended is that traditional medical thinking has often revolved around the incorrect idea that an ACL cannot heal on its own.
 Since we know that not to be the case, are there alternatives to having invasive surgery done on your ACL tear?
 Absolutely.